-The Chief Safety Management Officer is responsible for the production, amendment, and electronic distribution of this Aerodrome Vehicle Operators Manual.
+The Chief Safety Management Officer in collaboration with the Airport Manager (CKIA) is responsible for the production of and amendments to the CKIA Aerodrome Vehicle Operators Manual.
 If at any time, a requirement in this manual cannot be complied with, a report must be made to the Chief Safety Management Officer as well as the Airport Operations Command Centre.

-When amended by the Chief Safety Management Officer and subsequently satisfactorily reviewed by the Quality and Compliance Manager, the Quality and Compliance Manager will email an electronic copy of the amended version to the Civil Aviation Authority of the Cayman Islands along with details of the amendment.
+When amended by the Chief Safety Management Officer in collaboration with the Airport Manager (CKIA) and subsequently satisfactorily reviewed by the Quality and Compliance Manager, the Quality and Compliance Manager will email an electronic copy of the amended version to the Civil Aviation Authority of the Cayman Islands along with details of the amendment.

-Once the amendment is approved by the Civil Aviation Authority of the Cayman Islands and the CIAA CEO, one electronic copy of the approved amended version will be emailed to the Civil Aviation Authority of the Cayman Islands.
-The Chief Safety Management Officer will distribute the approved amended version to manual recipients listed in the tables below and make it available at the below CIAA website.
+Once the amendment is approved by the Civil Aviation Authority of the Cayman Islands and signed off by the CIAA CEO, a signed copy will be returned by the Quality and Compliance Manager to the Chief Safety Management Officer who will notify the list of recipients in the above tables of the latest version via email, and it will be made available in electronic format at the below CIAA website address.